namedwebsockets/cmd/README.md

 # Go project command line tools

-Provides the `namedwebsockets` command, used to create and run a [Network Web Socket Proxy](https://github.com/namedwebsockets/networkwebsockets) on the local machine.
+Provides the `networkwebsockets` command, used to create and run a [Network Web Socket Proxy](https://github.com/namedwebsockets/networkwebsockets) on the local machine.

 #### Building and running from source